skule/skule.ca/about/what-is-skule.md

     <div class="hero-body">
         <div class="container">
             <h1 class="title"> Skule Nite </h1>
             <h2 class="subtitle"> Skule Nite is a musical variety show run by students every year.
 It pokes fun at engineering life with dozens of sketches and songs which the cast and crew prepare for throughout the year, filling Hart House Theatre with laughter.
-Find out more at <a href="http://skulenite.skule.ca/about">the Skule Nite website</a>. </h2>
+Find out more at [the Skule Nite website](http://skulenite.skule.ca/about). </h2>
         </div>
     </div>
 </section>